magicse/QR_Network_Cable_Labels/README.md

-# QR Code Label Generator for Network Devices and Labels.
+# Label Generator for Network Devices and Labels.

 ## Overview
 This Python script processes a CSV file containing structured data, generates QR codes, and places them alongside formatted labels.
 The labels are then arranged on an A4 sheet for easy printing.